rcarrata/rcarrata.github.io/_posts/2019-11-11-disabling-self-provisioning-ocp4.md

 oc patch clusterrolebinding.rbac self-provisioners -p '{ "metadata": { "annotations": { "rbac.authorization.kubernetes.io/autoupdate": "false" } } }'
 ```

-* Check that the clusterrolebinding have not the group system:authenticated:oauth among the
+* Check that the clusterrolebinding no longer has the group system:authenticated:oauth among the
 allowed groups

 ```